 The Forum is an independent advisory body on behalf of the sport and, as such, has no mandatory powers, but, where appropriate, it will seek to influence policy in accordance with its stated objectives.

-The Forum will be chaired by a member of the Forum so appointed by the other members on a two-year rolling basis.
-The Chair will appoint a deputy.
+The Forum will be chaired by a member of the Forum so appointed by the other members for a maximum of three years (other than in exceptional circumstances).
+The Chair will appoint a Deputy.

-The Chair will appoint a minimum of six and a maximum of eight other members to the Forum who collectively offer a wide and varied range of perspectives from across the betting and racing industries, chosen for their knowledge of the betting environment and their ability to represent the betting public.
+There will be a minimum of six and a maximum of eight other members of the Forum who collectively offer a wide and varied range of perspectives from across the betting and racing industries, chosen for their knowledge of the betting environment and their ability to represent the betting public.
 Such individuals will be invited on the basis of relevant personal expertise and insight, rather than as representatives of betting or industry stakeholder groups.
 Preference will be given to individuals who:

 - Provide evidence of understanding/experience of topical subject matters impacting the British racing betting landscape; and

 - Are prepared to commit to assisting the HBF, such as through internal discussion and case-study work.

 Appointments of members to the Forum shall be for a period of up to four years (other than in exceptional circumstances), which may be extended for a further term at the discretion of the Chair and Deputy Chair.
 It is anticipated that Forum members shall not serve for more than two terms.

 The Forum is supported administratively by a ‘Secretary’ who is appointed by the BHA.
 The Secretary will attend meetings to take notes and ensure timely circulation of minutes following meetings.